 If all the value fields show the PURPLE color, check in the DCS Panel if the OPC manager "CANOPEN" is running.
-If it is not running, restart it from the "Start" button.
+If it is not running, restart it clicking the "Start" button.
 In case this doesn't work, call a DCS expert (#164872).

-10 DIP server restart (for CEDARs monitoring)
+10 DIP Server Restart (for CEDARs and Beam Monitoring)

-The monitoring of CEDARs in the DCS is done connecting to a CERN DIP server.
-If in the DCS panels you see a red alarm in the "DCS" button, coming from "DIP 7" manager, and an indication of "timeserver alarm" in the alerts panel of DCS (on top), do:
+The monitoring of CEDARs and Beam in the DCS is done connecting to a CERN DIP server.

+If in the DCS panels you see a red alarm in the "DCS" button, coming from "DIP 7" manager, and an indication of "DIP_7: TimeAlarm" in the alerts panel of DCS (on top), do:

-- Wait approx 10 minutes.
+- Wait approx. 10 minutes.
 If the alarm disappears, no more action is needed.
-Just check that there are new points appearing in the trend plots (value vs time) of CEDAR readings in DCS. - If the alarm does not disappear after 10 minutes, call the CRN control room and ask the operator to "wreboot the dipGwExp server on cs-ccr-cmw2".
-After a while, the alarm should then disappear, and new updates should be visible in the CEDAR trends.
+Just check that there are new points appearing in the trend plots (value vs. time) of CEDAR and Beam readings in the DCS. - If the alarm does not disappear after 10 minutes, call the CCC control room and ask the operator to "wreboot the dipGwExp server on cs-ccr-cmw2".
+After a while, the alarm should disappear, and new updates should be visible in the CEDAR and Beam trends.